-Unless noted below, each subparameter does not require having any other subparameter.
+Unless noted below, no subparameter requires having present any other subparameter.

 Vinh, Vinl rules:

 The threshold subparameter lines provide additional min and max column values, if needed.
 The typ column values are still required and would be expected to override the Vinh and Vinl subparameter values specified elsewhere.
 Note: the syntax rule that require inserting Vinh and Vinl under models remains unchanged even if the values are defined under the [Model Spec] keyword.